 Title III of the Every Student Succeeds Act (ESSA) of 2015 provides Federal financial support to state and local educational agencies to supplement English language development (ELD) programs in order to ensure that all English Learners, including immigrant children and youth, attain English proficiency and develop high levels of academic language achievement in English, and achieve at high levels in academic subjects so that all English learners (ELs) can meet the same challenging academic standards that all children are expected to meet.

 Local school systems are required to ask the parents of every student upon enrollment if a language other than English is spoken using a Home Language Survey (HLS) to identify potential ELs.
-An EL is a student who may have been born outside of the US:
+An EL is a student who may have been born outside of the U.S.:

 Note: Having another language spoken in the home or routinely used in other settings on its own is not an adequate basis for identifying a student as an EL.
 Code of Maryalnd Regulations (COMAR) provides the criteria of the HLS and defines them for EL identification:

 A student’s eligibility for services is based on the English Language Proficiency (ELP) placement test.
 Each local school system must inform parents of an EL identified for participation in the local school system’s English language development program:

 The Every Student Succeeds Act (ESSA) of 2015 Title III, Part A requires the state educational agency (SEA) to monitor the implementation of English language development program requirements and the expenditure of federal funds.
 The MSDE English Learners/Title III Office provides ongoing technical assistance to local school systems to improve the quality of the programs and also conduct a formal monitoring visit at least every three years.

-ELs who no longer require Title III services and who are exited from ELD services are monitored for two years to ensure that these students continue to make progress in meeting challenging State academic content and student academic achievement standards for each of the two years after such children are no longer receiving services.
+ELs who no longer require Title III services and who are exited from English language development services are monitored for two years to ensure that these students continue to make progress in meeting challenging State academic content and student academic achievement standards for each of the two years after such children are no longer receiving services.